JulianSong/AnnotateEase/README.md

 6. **Flexible Data Management:** Easily manage and organize your annotated data within AnnotateEase, ensuring efficiency and accessibility throughout the annotation process.

-Whether you're annotating text data for natural language processing, sentiment analysis, or any other machine learning task, AnnotateEase is your go-to solution for efficient and accurate annotation.

-Download AnnotateEase now and take the hassle out of text data annotation!